 Lee Kuan Yew quoted that Singapore could not depend on other people’s tolerance and therefore, we need to build up our army.
 “Every boy and girl will learn what it is to defend this country”.
 With the help from the Israeli army, the first batch of army completed their National Service training on 16 July 1967.

-Singapore was surrounded by larger neighbouring countries, Indonesia and Malaysia which had a tensed bilateral relationship were constantly on confrontation with each other between 1963 and 1966.
+Singapore was surrounded by larger neighbouring countries, Indonesia and Malaysia which had a tense bilateral relationship were constantly in confrontation with each other between 1963 and 1966.
 Singapore did not have a good relationship with these 2 countries at that time.
 Building our own defence system was one way to guard against the enemy’s attack.

-Shortly after Singapore gained its independence in 1965, it was dealt with another blow when the economy has just stabilized.
-The British announced in 1968 that they would withdraw all their troops from Singapore in 1971 due to devaluation of the pound sterling.
-The withdrawal date was brought forward 3 years earlier from the agreed date of 1975.
+Shortly after Singapore gained its independence in 1965, it was dealt another blow when the economy has just stabilized.
+The British announced in 1968 that in 1971, they would withdraw all their troops from Singapore due to the devaluation of the pound sterling.
+The withdrawal date was brought forward 3 years earlier than the agreed date of 1975.

 Lee Kuan Yew told Singaporeans not to be depressed or anxious when the British withdrew their troops.
 One speaker in the documentary program said that Lee Kuan Yew was angry.
 Lee told Dr Goh Keng Swee (Minister of Finance then and later second Deputy Prime Minister of Singapore from 1973 to 1984) that he could not promise the safety of the British if they withdrew their troops.
 Dr Goh replied back to Lee, “You speak like a hooligan now” and LKY just smiled.